byuidatascience/data_openei_rates/README.md

 Scraped for every location in the US. </br>
 Provides critical information regarding peak-shifting energy cost reduction strategies. </br>
 Will allow the use of relatively realistic cost and saving values. </br>

+The current csv files that are in the repository are broken up into smaller portions in order to fit in the repository.
+They are meant to be joined and treated as one dataset.
+They were pulled in March 2020 and are accurate up to then.
+For future data, the script may be required to run.

+There are many columns that describe use the naming convention of demandWkdaymonthhour, energyWkdaymonthhour etc. that describe the rate structure according to the schedule.
+For example, demandWkdaymonth1hour1 would be the the weekday rate structure under the demand tab for January, between 12AM-1AM.

-Issues: It is difficult to know exactly which rate plan a store is on. </br>
+Issues: It is difficult to know exactly which rate plan a store is on.
+As well, the script to scrape the data takes a bit of time and could be made more efficiently. </br>

 ---